-Lately authors are adding Bill Gates to the list of famous Aspies because of his lack of social skills, inability to make eye contact and tendency to rock back and forth coupled with his obsession with technology.
-Diane Kennedy, an author and advocate for Asperger Syndrome, writes, “They are our visionaries, scientists, diplomats, inventors, chefs, artists, writers and musicians.
+Lately authors are adding Bill Gates to the list of famous Aspies because of his lack of social skills, inability to make eye contact, tendency to rock back and forth, and his obsession with technology.
+Diane Kennedy, an author and advocate for Autism Spectrum Disorder, writes, “They are our visionaries, scientists, diplomats, inventors, chefs, artists, writers and musicians.
 They are the original thinkers and a driving force in our culture.”

 Hans Asperger, the German doctor who discovered the syndrome, would agree with Kennedy’s assessment.
 He believed that “for success in science or art, a dash of autism is essential.
 The essential ingredient may be an ability to turn away from the everyday world, from the simply practical and to rethink a subject with originality so as to create in new untrodden ways with all abilities channeled into the one specialty.”

-Likewise, Dr. Temple Grandin, an adult with autism who became a successful engineer, academic and speaker, believes that her disorder is an asset.
-She once famously called NASA a sheltered workshop for people with autism and Asperger Syndrome.
-She believes that people with autistic spectrum disorders are the great innovators, and “if the world was left to you socialites, nothing would get done and we would still be in caves talking to each other.”
+Likewise, Dr. Temple Grandin, an adult with autism who became a successful engineer, academic and speaker, believes her disorder is an asset.
+She once famously called NASA a sheltered workshop for people with Autism Spectrum Disorder.
+She believes that people with ASD are the great innovators, and “if the world was left to you socialites, nothing would get done and we would still be in caves talking to each other.”

 However, it is absolutely impossible to diagnose anyone remotely or posthumously.
 Clinicians can only diagnose Autism Spectrum Disorder by observing behaviors.
 Another problem in throwing people like Mozart and Benjamin Franklin into the autism spectrum population is that even if a person is in front of them, doctors have a hard time distinguishing between intellectual giftedness, Attention Deficit Disorder, and Autism Spectrum Disorder.